 4 STARTING OUT

 It is essential that you wear a pair of flat soled shoes and not shoes with ripples or heels.
 This is for the protection of the greens at all clubs.
 A failure to wear the correct footwear may prevent you from participating.
 Bowls Australia has provided a definitive list of the shoes currently approved for use in Australia for the sport of lawn bowls.
-Before purchasing your bowls shoes it may be beneficial to consult the Bowls Australia Approved Footwear.
+Before purchasing your bowls shoes it may be beneficial to consult the Bowls Australia Footwear Page.

 Choice of Bowls